madelinequang9/docker_randchar/README.md

 To get into the container shell, type: docker exec -it [containter_name] /bin/bash (type docker ps to find the name of the containter) In it, you can type and execute your commands.

+To run the docker do and view the output contents: docker run -d -p 5000:5000 [name of image]  ex. docker run -d -p 5000:5000 [assignment2] curl [web-address]                          ex. curl http://localhost:5000